Legit-Labs/legitify/docs/gitlab/project/code_review_not_required.md

 ---
 layout: default
-title: Project Doesn't Require Code Review For Default Branch
+title: Default Branch Should Require Code Review
 parent: Project Policies
 grand_parent: GitLab Policies
 ---

-## Project Doesn't Require Code Review For Default Branch
+## Default Branch Should Require Code Review
 policy name: code_review_not_required

 severity: HIGH

 ### Description
 In order to comply with separation of duties principle and enforce secure code practices, a code review should be mandatory using the source-code-management built-in enforcement.
-An even safer option is to require 2 separate reviewers, which is enforced in the Legitify policy "Project Doesn't Require Code Review By At Least Two Reviewers".

 ### Threat Example(s)
 Users can merge code without being reviewed which can lead to insecure code reaching the main branch and production.